ObsMod/pylawr/docs/source/user/remapping.rst

 The Gaussian radial basis function kernel (:py:class:`~pylawr.remap.kernel.gaussian_rbf`) is an universal kernel :cite:`micchelli2006` and one of the most used kernel for Gaussian processes.
-In its behaviour it can emulate almost any available function and is also called Gaussian variogram in geostatistical literature.
+In its behaviour, it can emulate almost any available function and is also called Gaussian variogram in geostatistical literature.
 The length scale of the RBF kernel specifies the decorrelation length (also called range), while the standard deviation corresponds to the height of the